maxpiva/Sushi.Net/README.md

 ## Future

 * Currently the only native dependency is Open CV, and we only use MatchTemplate from it, I'm up to change to a .net replacement in the future.
-* Remove NumPy dependency, and internalize required math methods.
-* Revamp the whole array management using ArrayPools and Spans.
 * Better matcher, better parameters sweet spot, and better vocal filtering.